geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 [[9, 1024, 1024, 3]]
 ```

 - **TODO** This is kinda surprising if don't know what's going own.
-Maybe we should developer a "Rebatch Images: shape=4x9" node.
+Maybe we should develop a "Rebatch Images: shape=4x9" node.

 ### Baking Values Into Workflow

 You may have noticed when you load the workflow from one of the grid images it contains the workflow for the whole grid, not the individual image, but sometimes you want to know which exact prompt or values resulted in this image.
-So we need store the individual values in the metadata.
+Thus we need store the individual values in the metadata.
 The following workflow makes use of https://github.com/crystian/ComfyUI-Crystools `Save image with Metadata` and `Load image with Metadata` and https://github.com/ltdrdata/ComfyUI-Impact-Pack `Select Nth Item`.

 ![Save Index in Metadata](/workflows/Example_06a_IndexInMetadata.png)
 (workflow included)

 This example uses `Number OutputList` to create a index range corresponding to the prompt list and stores it as a JSON `{ "index": 123 }` in the metadata of the image with `Save image with Metadata`.
-You can extend it to also include the prompt string.
-Note that this also uses `{c:02d}` to store the files with 0-padded indices, so they are correctly sorted by your file manager.
+You can extend it to also include the prompt string, row, column, etc. if you hook them up in the `Formatted String` `{{ "index": {a}, "row": {b}, "column": {c}, "prompt": {d} }}`.

 ![Load Index from Metadata](/workflows/Example_06b_IndexFromMetadata.png)
 (workflow included)